swordcube/Bliss-2DGameFramework/README.md

 # 🌲 Bliss
-A 2D game framework made in Haxe.
+A simple and performant 2D game framework made in Haxe.

+This framework is designed to be similar to HaxeFlixel in it's usage, As i want a framework that is like HaxeFlixel without the insane performance loss.

 Install through github:
 ```